 This program has been developed primarily for mid-career journalists, financial professionals with an interest in financial journalism, government professionals responsible for public policy, communications and finance portfolios, and development practitioners and civil society professionals with a interest in African development and financial and economic data.

 The BMIA Executive Training Program is structured for part-time study, enabling working professionals to apply new knowledge and skills they acquire back into their work environments in real time.

-The 19-day program spans a period of six months and includes four compulsory study blocks.
-Each study block takes place over three to five full lecture days.
+The 19-day program spans six months and includes six compulsory study blocks.
+Each study block takes place over three to four full lecture days.